 One of the most tiring things to happen to an individual using a computer is looking for a feature, an app, a file on his computer without success.
-There are many things users search for on their computers other than music, applications, files and videos.
-They will search for as well as bookmarks, web browser history and specific words in documents.
+There are many things users search for on their computers other than music, applications, files, and videos.
+They will search for as well bookmarks, web browser history, and specific words in documents.

-For many users, especially the computer geeks, the root cause of this issue is relatively unknown, while for those in the known reason of this annoying issue is simply because these missing apps, files, and features have not been indexed.
-Spotlight indexing is a software-based operation and it is the process by which an index is created for all items and files on your Mac system including but not limited to documents, audio and video files.
+For many users, especially the computer geeks, the root cause of this issue is relatively unknown, while for those in the known reason for this annoying issue is simply because these missing apps, files, and features have not been indexed.
+Spotlight indexing is a software-based operation and it is the process by which an index is created for all items and files on your Mac system including but not limited to documents, audio, and video files.

-Spotlighting is peculiar to Apple Macs and iOS operating system alone.
-It is an almost seamless and stressless operation especially if it is done according to instruction, for computer systems like the macOS, depending on the number of files present on your Mac, it will take between 25 minutes to several hours to complete the indexing.
+Spotlighting is peculiar to Apple Macs and the iOS operating system alone.
+It is an almost seamless and stressless operation especially if it is done according to instructions, for computer systems like the macOS, depending on the number of files present on your Mac, it will take between 25 minutes to several hours to complete the indexing.
 Spotlighting is an exclusive preserve of the operating system as this system is responsible for saving and arranging every item from the very first time the user logs into the system.
 While there have been many applause and pundits for the Spotlight, many Mac users have been and are still concerned about privacy issues as Apple collects every search item using the spotlight.

 Why You Need to Rebuild Spotlight on Mac